jundalisay/superb/content/en/superphysics/fallacies/kant-apriori-fallacy.md

 {{< /q >}}

-So Kant's a priori knowledge is really a-posteriori-knowledge-from-others.
+So Kant's "a priori knowledge" is really "a-posteriori-knowledge-from-others".

 It would be calling a man who has decided to become a female as a 'woman' just because that's how he wants to be seen.
 But the word 'woman' does not really match the man's nature and is false or a sophistry.

 ![Shemale](https://sorasystem.sirv.com/photos/shemale.jpg)